-Each year, parents are asked to complete an emergency release form to provide contact information in the event that school is dismissed early because of severe weather or another emergency, or if the campus must restrict access due to a security threat.
+Each year, parents are asked to complete an emergency release form to provide contact information in the event that school is dismissed early or opening is delayed because of severe weather or another emergency, or if the campus must restrict access due to a security threat.

-If the campus must close or restrict access to the building because of an emergency, the district will alert the community in the following ways: radio station KRJT AM 1410, Channel 3, Channel 6, and at www.prairievalleyisd.net.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will alert the community in the following ways: radio station KRJT AM 1410, Channel 3, Channel 6, and at www.prairievalleyisd.net.